Skip to content

 Two levels of descriptor

-• kaddo modules map writes .kaddo/modules.yml in the architecture repo — the system view, where each secondary repo is registered and given a knowledge structure under architecture/modules/<id>/.
+• kaddo modules map writes .kaddo/modules.yml in the architecture repo — the system view, where each secondary repo is registered and given a knowledge structure under knowledge/tech/modules/<id>/.

 Terminal window